earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 {% picture {{site.pimages}}{{page.slug}}/broot2.png --picture --alt {{ broot -w }} %}
 </div>

-It can do lots of other things, so take a look at the [GitHub guide](https://github.com/Canop/broot) but for me its just a better `tree`.
+It can do lots of other things, so take a look at the [GitHub guide](https://github.com/Canop/broot), but for me, its just a better `tree`.

 <div class="notice--info">
 **ℹ️ Install BRoot**